What are the advantages of class D amplifiers?

 Bemused enquirer

-Class D amps are great for subwoofers and home cinema amplifiers where high power density and low cost are critical.
-Who doesn’t want a small, affordable 1000W subwoofer?!
-Manufacturers like NuForce and B&O have produced class D amplifiers for the hi-fi market, whilst B&O’s ICEpower class D modules find use in concert, club and live venue environments where high power, efficiency and ruggedness are more important than absolute sound quality.
+Manufacturers like NuForce, B&O and Hypex have produced class D amplifiers and amplifier modules for the hi-fi market.
+B&O’s ICEpower class D modules find use in concert, club and live venue environments where high power, efficiency and ruggedness are more important than absolute sound quality.
+In these roles, class D performs well.

 Bull$hit